 All goals will be written in SMART format: Specific, Measurable, Attainable, Relevant, and Timely.
-Educators who hold multiple endorsements must develop a sufficient number of goals to cover all endorsement areas.
+Educators who hold multiple endorsements must develop enough goals to cover all endorsement areas.

-Step 3: Identify Method for Tracking Professional Learning
+Step 3: Identify Method for Tracking Professional Development

-Educators can choose to track progress towards achieving the goals of the Individual Professional Learning Plan in one of three ways:
+Educators can choose to track progress towards achieving the goals of the Individual Professional Development Plan in one of three ways:

-1. The development of a body of evidence that documents job-embedded or formal professional learning and self-reflection.
+1. The development of a body of evidence that documents job-embedded or formal professional development and self-reflection.